girlsinc/me-and-my-money-edu/src/pages/course/credit-and-debt/good-debt-versus-bad-debt/discussion.md

 <sparkle-feed-post assignment-name="What are some examples of impulsive purchases because the offer seems so exciting and attractive?" ></sparkle-feed-post>

-## 3. Name three examples of predatory lending practices: excessively high interest rates, prepayment penalties and loan packing, what a lender packs unnecessary financial products into your loan, like insurance.
+## 3. Name three examples of predatory lending practices

-<sparkle-feed-post assignment-name="Name three examples of predatory lending practices: excessively high interest rates, prepayment penalties and loan packing, what a lender packs unnecessary financial products into your loan, like insurance." ></sparkle-feed-post>
+<sparkle-feed-post assignment-name="Name three examples of predatory lending practices" ></sparkle-feed-post>